marfarma/wp-table-reloaded/trunk/readme.txt

 This plugin allows you to create and manage tables in the admin-area of WordPress.
 You can then show them in your posts, on your pages or in text widgets by using a shortcode.
 The plugin is a completely rewritten and extended version of Alex Rabe's "WP-Table" and uses the state-of-the-art WordPress techniques which makes it faster and lighter than the original plugin.
 You may also have both plugins installed at the same time and you can also import your tables from the WP-Table plugin!

-= More informatation =
+= More information =
-Please see the plugin website http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded/
+Please see the plugin website http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded/english/

-If you like this plugin, please rate it in the WordPress Plugin Directory.
+If you like this plugin, please rate it here in the WordPress Plugin Directory.
 Thank you!

+= Informationen auf Deutsch =
+Dieses Plugin erlaubt die Verwaltung von Tabellen in WordPress.

+Weitere Informationen auf Deutsch: http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded/deutsch/

+Wenn die das Plugin gefällt, bewerte es bitte hier im WordPress Plugin Directory.
+Danke!

 == Screenshots ==